jlangr/ccode2/classes.md

 That conditional represents a policy decision: A holding is late if it's returned after the date due.

 However, it's possible that the policy is considerably more complex.
-A book might not be late if borrowed by VIPs (very important patrons), or if returned within a certain grace period.
+Librarians might imagine no end of new policy changes: VIPs (very important patrons) might be exempt from fines, they might allow grace periods, and so on.
 As a result, that seemingly innocuous single line of code adds another reason for HoldingService to change.

 Because it exposes implementation detail, the conditional also slows comprehension time.
 The detail demands closer inspection: We must carefully read it, then mentally assemble it into a singular concept.

 A comment might help, but it's not the right solution, and can be a lie anyway.
+It's best if we can scan the code itself without the need to look elsewhere at comments&mdash;the distracting footnotes of code.

 ### Fixing the Problem

 The right way to fix the problem involves moving the specifics of "is it late" out of the HoldingService class.
 Where to?
 We could move it to a new class such as LateHoldingService, but the obvious short-term candidate appears to be the Holding class.

 Step one, however, is to abstract the concept of "is it late" to its own method.
-Yep--this notion of *extracting methods* should be familiar from the chapter on functions.
+Yep&mdash;this notion of *extracting methods* should be familiar from the chapter on functions.

 [v2]
 ```